Content Pooling

 Content pooling is especially recommended for Primitive Components that inflate a complex View, which is time-consuming to create from scratch.

-Configuring pools
+Configuring poolsβ

 In order to configure content pools, the properties of the View/Drawable Allocator can also be customized.

-The ViewAllocator and DrawableAllocator have properties that allow for configuring the pool behaviour:
+have properties that allow for configuring the pool behaviour:

-• poolSize - defines the number of instances for the Litho framework to pre-allocate (default value is three); setting poolSize to 0 disables pooling of a given View/Drawable
+- defines the number of instances for the Litho framework to pre-allocate (default value is three); settingpoolSize

-Primitive Components with canPreallocate set to true will be preallocated by Litho framework automatically before the component is mounted.
+will be pre-allocated by Litho framework automatically before the component is mounted.

 If creating new instances of the content is time-consuming but not very memory-consuming, it's recommended to keep the pool size high.